PogChonk/Dissolve-Effect/README.md

 # Dissolve Effect
-API for achieving a Dissolve Effect on Characters or any Model.
+API for achieving a Dissolve Effect on Instances that have BasePart's as children.

 Simply store the Modules in some location, I generally do it in ReplicatedStorage since you can do this Client-sided and Server-sided.
 #